-Once the testing is done, each evaluator will write a report about the results.
-The report will include information about why your child was referred for testing.
+Once the evaluation is done, each evaluator writes a report about the results of their part of it.
+The report includes information about why the student was referred for testing.
 It should also provide scores and a summary of what the evaluator learned.

 Many reports also give recommendations for how to help a student.
 The IEP team will talk about these recommendations at the eligibility meeting.
 The original team and the professionals who evaluated the student have this meeting to go over the results and to determine if the student is eligible for special education services.

 What families need to know: You have the right to see evaluation results at least three business days before the eligibility meeting.
 If you haven’t gotten a copy before then, get in touch with the IEP coordinator to ask for them.

 At the eligibility meeting, be sure to ask questions.
 You’re an important part of the team working to find solutions for your child.
 And speak up if you don’t agree with the results.
 You also should put your objections in writing.